Argo Group International (NYSE:ARGO) Research Coverage Started at StockNews.com

-Equities researchers at StockNews.com initiated coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research report issued to clients and investors on Wednesday.
-The firm set a “hold” rating on the stock.
+StockNews.com started coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a report issued on Sunday morning.
+The firm issued a hold rating on the stock.

-ARGO has been the topic of several other research reports.
-Raymond James downgraded Argo Group International from a “market perform” rating to an “underperform” rating in a research report on Tuesday, February 28th.
-TheStreet upgraded Argo Group International from a “d+” rating to a “c-” rating in a research report on Friday, May 26th.
-Finally, Compass Point cut shares of Argo Group International from a “buy” rating to a “neutral” rating and set a $30.00 target price for the company. in a research report on Monday, March 13th.
+ARGO has been the topic of a number of other reports.
+Raymond James cut shares of Argo Group International from a market perform rating to an underperform rating in a research note on Tuesday, February 28th.
+Compass Point cut shares of Argo Group International from a buy rating to a neutral rating and set a $30.00 price objective on the stock. in a research note on Monday, March 13th.
+Finally, TheStreet raised shares of Argo Group International from a d+ rating to a c- rating in a research note on Friday, May 26th.

 Argo Group International Holdings Ltd. engages in the provision of underwriting property and casualty insurance and reinsurance products.
 It operates through the following segments: U.S. Operations, International Operations, and Run-off Lines.
 The U.S. Operations segment include distribution through retail, wholesale, and managing general brokers/agents in the specialty insurance market.